Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Approach

-$f_\theta$ represents the embedding layer and the multi-layer Transformer. $L$ is the reconstruction loss consisting of the masked language model loss $L_T$ as in BERT and the image reconstruction loss $L_I$. $L_I$ includes the two visual sub-tasks in LXMERT: 1) region feature regression, which forces the model to regress to the visual vector with the L2 loss, and 2) noisy label classification, which predicts the detected labels of masked objects with the cross-entropy loss.
-A tag reconstruction loss is also included (more details in Section \ref{approach:our}).
-Besides, the ``text-image match'' objective is used, where we provide the model with a mismatched text-image pair with a 0.5 probability and the model needs to predict whether the image and text match.
-After the model is pre-trained, it can be fine-tuned on downstream tasks by introducing a small neural network on top of the Transformer, similar to how BERT is fine-tuned for NLP tasks.
+$f_\theta$ represents the embedding layer and the multi-layer Transformer. $L_{T+I+M}$ is the sum of 1) the masked language model loss $L_T$, 2) the image reconstruction loss $L_I$, and 3) an ``text-image match'' objective $L_{M}$.
+Specifically, $L_I$ includes a \textit{tag reconstruction} loss $L_I^{tag}$ (more details in Section \ref{approach:our}) and the two visual losses as in LXMERT \citep{tan2019lxmert}: the \textit{region feature regression} loss $L_I^{ref}$, which forces the model to regress to the visual vector, and the \textit{noisy label classification} loss $L_I^{cls}$, which predicts the detected labels of masked objects with the cross-entropy loss.
+With a probability of 0.5, we provide the model with a mismatched text-image pair instead of a matched pair, and $L_{M}$ asks the model to predict whether the image matches the text.
+After the model is pre-trained, it can be fine-tuned for V\&L tasks similar to how BERT is fine-tuned for NLP tasks.